justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

     parent: Accessibility
     order: 3
 title: Testing for accessibility
-description: Find out more about how we test for accessibility and ensure ensure that our products meet accessibility standards.
+description: Find out more about how we test for accessibility and ensure that our products meet accessibility standards.
 ---

 ## Why do we need to test for accessibility?

 At JET we understand that accessibility is crucial when it comes to designing and building products.
 We are aiming for our products and services to meet at least **level AA** of the **Web Content Accessibility Guidelines 2.1 (WCAG)**.
 To achieve this, it's essential that you consider accessibility at the start of a project and run accessibility tests regularly throughout the design process.

 We offer guidance on the different types of accessibility testing that should be used in your projects.
-We recommend a **mixture of automated, manual, and user testing  methods** to ensure that most accessibility issues can be detected.
+We recommend a **mixture of automated**, **manual**, and **user testing methods** to ensure that most accessibility issues can be detected.

 {% contentPageImage {
     src:"../../../assets/img/accessibility/testing-for-accessibility/aa-wcag.svg",